-The Pine64 open source community has unveiled the PinePhone Pro smartphone, which takes into account the experience of the production of the first PinePhone model and the wishes of users.
-The main goal of the project has not changed, and PinePhone Pro continues to be positioned as a device for enthusiasts who are tired of Android and iOS and want a fully controlled and secure environment based on alternative open Linux platforms.
+The Pine64 open source community has unveiled the PinePhone Pro, a smartphone designed to build on the experience of the first PinePhone and user feedback.
+The project's core purpose remains unchanged, and the PinePhone Pro continues to be positioned as a device for enthusiasts who are tired of Android and iOS, and want to get a fully controlled and secure environment based on alternative open Linux-platforms.

 The cost of the device will be $399, which is more than twice the price of the first PinePhone model, but the price increase is justified by a significant hardware upgrade.
 Pre-orders are open from today.
 The start of mass production is scheduled for November, and the first deliveries are expected in December.
 Production of the first $150 PinePhone model will continue unchanged.